 The University at a glance

-Lund University was founded in 1666 and is repeatedly ranked among the world’s top 100 universities.
-The University has around 46 000 students and more than 8 400 staff based in Lund, Helsingborg and Malmö.
+Lund University was founded in 1666 and is one of world's top universities.
+The University has approximately 45,000 students and 8,600 staff based in Lund, Helsingborg, Malmö and Ljungbyhed.
 We are united in our efforts to understand, explain and improve our world and the human condition.

 Education and research

-Lund is considered one of the most popular study locations in Sweden.
+Lund is one of the most popular places to study in Sweden.
 The University offers one of the broadest ranges of programmes and courses in Scandinavia, based on cross-disciplinary and cutting-edge research.

-The unique disciplinary range encourages boundary-crossing collaborations both within academia and with wider society, creating great conditions for scientific breakthroughs and innovations.
-The University has a distinct international profile, with partner universities in around 70 countries.
+The unique disciplinary range encourages boundary-crossing collaborations both within academia and with society at large, creating excellent conditions for scientific breakthroughs and innovations.
+The University has a strong international profile, with partner universities in some 75 countries.

-Lund University has an annual turnover of EUR 912 million, of which two-thirds go to research in our nine faculties and one-thirds to education.
+Lund University has an annual turnover of EUR 900 million, two thirds of which is spent on research in our nine faculties and one third on education.